-- Security did not produce income during the last 12 months. - All or a portion of this security was on Joan.
-The total value of all such securities was \$49,919,000, which represented .17% of the net assets of the fund.
-Refer to Note 5 for more information on securities lending. - Value determined using significant unobservable inputs. - Restricted security, other than Rule 144A securities or commercial paper issued pursuant to Section 4(a)(2) of the Securities Act of 1933.
-The total value of all such restricted securities was \$90,313,000, which represented .31% of the net assets of the fund. - Affiliate of the fund or part of the same "group of investment companies" as the fund, as defined under the Investment Company Act of 1940, as amended. - Acquired in a transaction exempt from registration under Rule 144A or, for commercial paper, Section 4(a)(2) of the Securities Act of 1933.
+- 1 Security did not produce income during the last 12 months. - Value determined using significant unobservable inputs. - 3 Restricted security, other than Rule 144A securities or commercial paper issued pursuant to Section 4(a)(2) of the Securities Act of 1933.
+The total value of all such restricted securities was \$6,101,000, which represented .01% of the net assets of the fund. - 4 Affiliate of the fund or part of the same "group of investment companies" as the fund, as defined under the Investment Company Act of 1940, as amended. - 5 All or a portion of this security was on loan.
+The total value of all such securities was \$564,765,000, which represented .50% of the net assets of the fund.
+Refer to Note 5 for more information on securities lending. - 6 Amount less than one thousand. - Acquired in a transaction exempt from registration under Rule 144A or, for commercial paper, Section 4(a)(2) of the Securities Act of 1933.
 May be resold in the U.S. in transactions exempt from registration, normally to qualified institutional buyers.
-The total value of all such securities was \$59,255,000, which represented .20% of the net assets of the fund. - Rate represents the seven-day yield at 11/30/2023.
-Security purchased with cash collateral from securities on loan.
-Refer to Note 5 for more information on securities lending. - Represents net activity.
-Refer to Note 5 for more information on securities lending. - 10 Dividend income is included with securities lending income in the fund's statement of operations and is not shown in this table. - 11 Amount less than .01%.
+The total value of all such securities was \$1,660,282,000, which represented 1.48% of the net assets of the fund. - 8 Step bond; coupon rate may change at a later date. - 9 Securities referencing LIBOR are expected to transition to an alternative reference rate by the security's next scheduled coupon reset date. - 10 Rate represents the seven-day yield at 11/30/2023. - 11 Security purchased with cash collateral from securities on loan.
+Refer to Note 5 for more information on securities lending. - 12 Affiliated issuer during the reporting period but no longer held at 11/30/2023. - 13 Represents net activity.
+Refer to Note 5 for more information on securities lending. - 14 Dividend income is included with securities lending income in the fund's statement of operations and is not shown in this table. - 15 Amount less than .01%.